raceychan/lihil/README.md

 Lihil is

-- *Performant* 1-x faster than other asgi frameworks in most benchmarks.
+- *Performant* 1-3x faster than other asgi frameworks in most benchmarks, event more with its own server.
-- *Productive* strong typing supports and built-in solutions enable users to make their app ASAP.
+- *Productive* ergonomic API with strong typing support and built-in solutions for common problems — along with beloved features like openapi docs generation — empowers users to build their apps swiftly without sacrificing extensibility.
-- *professional* This framework follows industry best practices to deliver robust and scalable solutions: DDD, CQRS, MQ, Serverless, etc.
+- *professional* Start small, move fast, achieve great, lihil follows industry standards (RFC9110, 9457, ...) and best practices(EDA, service choreography, etc) to deliver robust and scalable solutions.

 ## Features
 - **Advanced dependency injection**, inject params, resources, plugins, extremly powerful and fast.
 - **OpenAPI docs** and json schema automatically generated with accurate type information, union type, json examples, problem detail(RFC-9457) and more.
-- **Great Testability**, test at every level, your endpoint function, endpoint, route, middleware, application, everything is designed to be **testable**.
+- **Great Testability**, lihil abstracts away web framework specifics objects such as `Response`, `content-type` via  annotations, you can test your endpoints like regular functions.
+- **First class support for AI**, from api to architecture, lihi is built with AI in mind.

 ## Quick Start